algolia/docsearch/docs/src/config-file.md

 (to enable) or `false` (to disable).
 This variable can be set in the .env file alongside `APPLICATION_ID` and `API_KEY`.

-You don't have to modify this field.
+You don't have to edit this field.
 We're documenting it here in case you were wondering what it's all about.

 ### `only_content_level` _Optional_